BL2CK-Mirror/BL2CK-1.30.4-YS/README.md

 # BL2CK-1.30.4-YS
 Mirror of BL2CK 1.30.4 kernel, with updated infolib.dat and extinfo.dat.
 This should help previously problematic games like AC:Wild World and others to boot properly on BL2CK.

+Also has a slightly edited version of the stock BL2CK theme - Displays `BL2CK Kernel - 1.30.4` on the top screen instead of `R4iNP Kernel - Give You New Feeling`

 ## These carts can run the BL2CK kernel:
 - Default version:
   - r4i3d.com NEW, 2012+